 When people ask what was my favorite part of my visit to Portland, Maine, I’d first say the city’s harbor and lifestyle were my favorites.
 Then I’d quickly add that the snowfall on my first night in town was awesome.
 And then again, maybe the choices in fresh local seafood and farm-to-table options.
 Or maybe the breweries or the people.
 You should understand that I loved everything about my time in Maine.

-I had the opportunity to spend a few days in the original Portland recently, thanks to Visit Portland Maine.
+I had the opportunity to spend a few days in the original Portland, thanks to Visit Portland Maine.
 If you’ve never been to Maine or Greater Portland, I suggest you give it a try.
-It’s a charming city that has retained much of the Colonial-era architecture, cobblestone streets and some lively characters who call the city home.
+It’s a charming city that has retained much of the Colonial-era architecture, cobblestone streets, and some lively characters who call the city home.

-Situated on the Portland Peninsula near Maine’s southern border, this area is a popular vacation spot for nearby residents in Boston, New York and New Jersey, but apparently the most visitors from all the United States call Texas home.
+Situated on the Portland Peninsula near Maine’s southern border, this area is a popular vacation spot for nearby residents in Boston, New York, and New Jersey.
+Apparently most visitors from all over United States are from Texas.
 Our group theorized that Texans see Maine as the place most different from their own state.
 Just a hunch.

-We traveled to Maine during this year’s second Nor’easter.
-They’ve had four Nor’easter’s this year to date and I can tell you that most folks are tired of it.
+We traveled to Maine during the year’s second Nor’easter.
+They’ve had four Nor’easter’s this year and I can tell you that most folks are tired of it.
 It’s been a rough winter for the Eastern seaboard and locals are vocal about the long stretch of bad weather, including a cyclone bomb that hit earlier in the month.
 But they are a resilient bunch of people.

 The next morning, I told my group of fellow journalists what I’d heard about snowshoeing and cross-country skiing through city streets and we all kept a watchful eye for photo opportunities.